 - Whistleblower(s) who initiated or planned the tax fraud may find themselves denied any compensation.
 The IRS may also reduce the total compensation paid if an individual participated in the fraud.

 Under prior and existing laws, the whistleblower’s identity remains confidential.

-You do not have to decide whether to blow the whistle on fraud and corruption alone.
-Taking on a qui tam lawsuit is a difficult proposition, but when done properly it can lead to a substantial and rightful reward.
-If you or someone you know has knowledge about fraudulent claims filed with the IRS, contact the experienced Maryland tax attorneys at JDKatz to discuss your legal options.
+You do not have to decide whether to blow the whistle on IRS fraud and corruption alone.
+Taking on a qui tam lawsuit is a difficult proposition, but when done properly, it can lead to a substantial and rightful reward.
+If you or someone you know has knowledge about fraudulent claims filed with the IRS, contact the experienced Maryland tax attorneys at JDKatz to discuss your legal options with IRS fraud reporting.

 Request a free consultation by filling out the form on above, or call us at (301) 605-1243.